TinyCircuits/Thumby-Website/docs/Code-Editor/Widget-panels.md

 *Speed Note: Your code will run faster on the Thumby hardware than on the Emulator.
 To standardize game speed, make sure to set the [**FPS**](/API/Graphics.md) value in your program.*

-*Sound Note: Audio is not currently implemented in the Emulator, so audio can only be used and tested on the actual hardware.*

 ---
 ## Resizing Widgets